-Candidates can combine this syllabus in an examination series with any other Cambridge syllabus, except:
+Candidates can combine this syllabus in an examination series with any other Cambridge International syllabus, except:

-- syllabuses with the same title at the same level - 3247 Cambridge O Level First Language Urdu - 3248 Cambridge O Level Second Language Urdu.
+- Cambridge O Level First Language Urdu (3247) - Cambridge O Level Second Language Urdu (3248) - syllabuses with the same title at the same level.

-Please note that Cambridge IGCSE, Cambridge International Level 1/Level 2 Certificate and Cambridge O Level syllabuses are at the same level.
+Please note that Cambridge IGCSE, Cambridge IGCSE (9-1) and Cambridge O Level syllabuses are at the same level.